-- The financial gain should be from procurement of an asset that’s not a residential house.
+- The financial gain should be from the procurement of an asset that’s not a residential house.

 - The assessee has bought a replacement house one year before the sale of the asset or two years from the sale.
 He may construct a house within 3 years from the sale of the first asset.

 - The cost of the new house must not be but the worth of the asset sold.
-If a component of the financial gain is invested, then only that part are going to be exempt, the balance amount are going to be taxable.
+If a component of the financial gain is invested, then only that part is going to be exempt, the balance amount is going to be taxable.

-- If the total amount isn’t invested to either buy a house or construct it, then it should be kept within the bank under the Capital Gains Scheme 1988 account. the quantity in this account should be utilized for constructing a house or to shop for a brand new house.
+- If the total amount isn’t invested to either buy a house or construct it, then it should be kept within the bank under the Capital Gains Scheme 1988 account. the quantity in this account should be utilized for constructing a house or shop for a brand-new house.

 - On the date the assessee is selling the first capital asset, he must not own quite one residential house but the new house.
 He must also not buy another house in 2 years or construct a replacement house after 3 years of shopping for or constructing the new house.